-Serious health problems with the vaginal ring are rare in all women, especially young women.
+It is rare to have serious health problems with the vaginal ring, especially if you are young.
 This includes a small risk of blood clots, called deep vein thrombosis (DVT).

 Can anyone use the ring?

 You can't use the vaginal ring if you have: